 Mineral Sunscreen vs. Chemical Sunscreen: Which Type of Sunscreen To Use?

 Throughout the years, more and more people have recognized the importance of sunscreen and how it helps protect the skin from damaging rays from the sun.
-Wearing sunscreen has many benefits, as it can prevent fine lines, wrinkles, signs of premature ageing, and skin cancer due to overexposure to the sun.
+Wearing sunscreen has many benefits, as it can prevent fine lines and wrinkles, signs of premature ageing, and skin cancer due to overexposure to the sun.
 However, it leaves many confused when deciding which is the best sunscreen for the face.
 Mineral sunscreen and chemical sunscreen are the two main types of sunscreens for the face.
 In this blog, we will cover these two types of sunscreens in depth so that you can make an educated decision on the best sunscreen cream for the face.

 What are the two types of sunscreen?

 The two main types of sunscreen are mineral sunscreen and chemical sunscreen.
 Both effectively protect your skin from the sun's harmful rays, but they have different ingredients and can be used differently.
 When choosing a sunscreen, it's essential to tell the main difference between the two.
-Mineral sunscreens are more suitable for sensitive or acne-prone skin but can leave a whitish residue for darker skin tones like Indian skin.
+Mineral sunscreens are more suitable for sensitive or acne prone skin but can leave a whitish residue for darker skin tones like Indian skin.
 On the other hand, Chemical sunscreens are lighter, clearer and more enjoyable to wear.

 Key Differences between Mineral and Chemical Sunscreen include: